 I embarked on my surgical training having graduated from University College London in 1986.
-During my placement at The Royal National Orthopaedic Hospital, Stanmore I completed a MS (Master of Surgery) degree with Professor George Bentley.
+During my placement at The Royal National Orthopaedic Hospital, Stanmore I completed an MS (Master of Surgery) with Professor George Bentley.

 I am married to Caroline who is a pharmacist at The Norfolk and Norwich Hospital and have two daughters.
 We all love being outside and have a small boat on which we like to explore The Norfolk Broads.